mobusdorphin/blueHouseMonthly_deborah/linux_tutorial_00/linux_tutorial_00.md

 Note the quotation marks here!
 If the substitution has spaces or special characters, it MUST be wrapped in either single or double quotes, single quotes are required with special characters, double quotes are sufficient for just spaces.

-Now, for our example, there's one thing we need to keep in mind - we may not always be in the same directory when we misspess `less` so we need to have an absolute path to our image, and not a relative path that we've been using.
+Now, for our example, there's one thing we need to keep in mind - we may not always be in the same directory when we misspell `less` so we need to have an absolute path to our image, and not a relative path that we've been using.
 So, when all is said and done, all we should need to do to set up our alias is the following:

 `alias les='ascii-image-converter -C /home/deborah/Pictures/lesbian_pride.jpg'`

 ![](alias_in_action.png)

+Congratulations!!
+You've now successfully created an alias to do something fun when you misspell a command in your terminal!
+Note, that this will only last as long as you keep that terminal open, since we're running out of time I'll leave it as an exercise to the reader to figure out how to make this permanent (hint:  Check the `.bashrc` file in your home folder!).
+Next issue, we'll make this flag look a little bit better, and explore another way to link this permanently!